beta382/HardPressed/README.md

 5. (optional) Use the sort buttons at the top to change the order of the results, in case you want to give your opponent some slack, or make your resourcefulness less apparent.
 6. Pwn your opponent with the masterful words you are presented with.
-7. Repeat next turn
+7. Repeat next turn.
 8. ???
-9. Profit
+9. Profit.